LearnOnDemandSystems/docs/lod/idlx-migration-guide.md

     ![](images/upgrade-button.png)

 1. A dialog will be presented, with two options for how you would like LOD to display tasks, screenshots, and videos in IDLx integrated instructions.
+This window can be resized if necessary.

     ![](images/upgrade-dialog.png)